Planning Ahead

 Tip: Ferment just enough early cabbage into sauerkraut to get you by until fall cabbages are ready.

-- Berries – jams, jellies, syrups
+- Berries – jams, jellies, syrups, fruit leathers, and elderberry wine

 - Beets, carrots, early cabbage – summer ferments, pickled beets, ginger carrots